Our Therapists

 Location: North Dallas

-Speciality: Anger Management Anxiety Child or Adolescent Codependency Coping Skills Couples Depression Discernment Divorce Family Grief Individual Infidelity Life Coaching Life Transitions Marital Premarital Self Esteem Sex Therapy Stress Trauma and PTSD
+Speciality: Anger Management Anxiety Child or Adolescent Codependency Communication Coping Skills Couples Depression Discernment Divorce Family Grief Individual Infidelity Life Coaching Life Transitions Marital Premarital Self Esteem Sex Therapy Stress Trauma and PTSD

 Request AppointmentAt its core, participating in therapy is an act of courage.
 I believe that a willingness to examine your life and your relationships honestly is the best way to figure out what works, what doesn’t, and what areas need attention.
 Often, a clear-eyed examination of your life and your relationships with those you love will turn up not only areas that need work, but also areas of strength, ability, and resilience.
 I love helping individuals, couples, and families identify the things they do best, then apply those skills to areas of their life that need help.